Yakuza 6: The Song of Life: Plot

+Development

-DevelopmentYakuza 6 was announced on September 15, 2015, at the Tokyo Game Show during the Sony conference, exclusively for PlayStation 4 and with a release date of "Autumn 2016".
+Yakuza 6 was announced on September 15, 2015, at the Tokyo Game Show during the Sony conference, exclusively for PlayStation 4 and with a release date of "Autumn 2016".
 Toshihiro Nagoshi of Sega confirmed that more details would be revealed during the rest of the event.
-A traditional Chinese localisation was announced for the Asia region.
+A traditional Chinese localization was announced for the Asia region.
 Beat Takeshi was also announced to be playing a character within the game.
-The game also features New Japan Pro-Wrestling wrestlers Hiroshi Tanahashi, Hiroyoshi Tenzan, Kazuchika Okada, Satoshi Kojima, Tetsuya Naito and Toru Yano, who play fictionalized versions of themselves in the game.
+The game also features New Japan Pro-Wrestling wrestlers Hiroshi Tanahashi, Hiroyoshi Tenzan, Kazuchika Okada, Satoshi Kojima, Tetsuya Naito and Toru Yano, who play fictionalized versions of themselves in the game, all under a group known as "JUSTIS".
 In addition, darts player Paul Lim, the first player to score a Nine-dart finish in a world championship appears as himself during a sub-story.
 He speaks English, only the second time the language is heard in the series.

-This is the first game to be developed exclusively for the PlayStation 4, featuring the all new "Dragon Engine".Yakuza 6 also includes Virtua Fighter 5: Final Showdown, Puyo Puyo, Out Run, Super Hang-On, Space Harrier, and Fantasy Zone as playable games in the form of basic play spots.
+This is the first game in the series to be developed exclusively for the PlayStation 4, featuring the all new "Dragon Engine".

+Yakuza 6 also includes Virtua Fighter 5: Final Showdown, Puyo Puyo, Out Run, Super Hang-On, Space Harrier, and Fantasy Zone as playable games in the form of basic play spots.
 Virtua Fighter 5: Final Showdown and Puyo Puyo include two-player modes as well.
 Virtua Fighter 5: Final Showdown is based on Version B of the game and Yakuza 6 is the only official release of this version outside Japan.
+Puyo Puyo was based on Puyo Puyo Tetris.

 For Yakuza 6, Kiryu's orphanage, named "Sunshine Orphanage" in previous western releases, was renamed to "Morning Glory" (the literal translation of its Japanese name Asagao (アサガオ)).
 Yakuza series localization director Scott Strichart explained that as Goro Majima had managed a cabaret club called Sunshine in Yakuza 0, it felt too much of a coincidence that both Majima and Kiryu would both come to have a place called "Sunshine" play a big part in their lives.
 He then said that as such, it would likely lead to the impression that Kiryu had decided to name his orphanage after the cabaret club, which seemed highly inappropriate for his character.
 This change was retained in later re-releases of prior games.